 - Destiny is what you are supposed to do in life.
 Fate is what kicks you in the ass to make you do it.

-- We should read to give our souls a chance to luxuriate.
+- I don’t think we should read for instruction but to give our souls a chance to luxuriate.

 Henry Miller was an American writer and painter.
 He is best-know for Tropic of Cancer, Black Spring, and Tropic of Capricorn.
 He also wrote travel memoirs and essays about literary criticism and analysis.